ManyPrimates/manyprimates.github.io/project1.md

 MP1 coordination team: Drew Altschul, Manuel Bohn, Lydia Hopper, Marine Joly, Christoph Völter, Julia Watzek
 [{{ site.email }}](mailto:{{ site.email }})

+***

+\* We welcome data from any primate species, but we especially encourage people working with underrepresented species to contribute.
+For our current sample, this includes:

+- **prosimians**: in general, but non-lemurs especially
+- **new world monkeys**: non-Cebidae especially -- e.g., callitrichids (marmosets, tamarins), Aotidae (night/owl monkeys), Pitheciidae (titis, sakis, uakaris), Atelidae (howler, spider, woolly monkeys)
+- **old world monkeys**: in general, but especially other than long-tailed macaques
+- **apes**: gibbons especially and great apes other than chimpanzees